Growth & Care

 Common Serviceberry is recommended for the following landscape applications:

 Mass Planting, Hedges/Screening, General Garden Use, Naturalizing And Woodland Gardens

 Common Serviceberry is primarily grown for its highly ornamental fruit.
 It features an abundance of magnificent deep purple berries from late spring to early summer.
 It features showy racemes of creamy white flowers rising above the foliage from mid to late spring before the leaves.
-It has forest green foliage which emerges red in spring.
+It has forest green deciduous foliage which emerges red in spring.
 The oval leaves turn an outstanding yellow in the fall.